 In Zambia, children with hearing loss routinely struggle to access education, while adults often face unemployment.
 Thanks to our dedicated partners and the generosity of CBM supporters, we’re training medical staff, equipping hospitals and providing support for people living with hearing loss.
-Find out more.
-This programme is supported by the Scottish Government's International Development Fund.
+Find out more about CBM’s Zambia programme here (open link in new tab).
+This programme is supported by the Scottish Government’s International Development Fund.

 When Mutale was 12 years old he started having problems with the hearing in his left ear.
 This went on for almost 3 years and affected both his education and his confidence, as he couldn’t hear properly in class.
 “I sat in the front row and still couldn’t hear the teachers.
 Friends started to laugh about me.
 It hurt a lot.”
 Thankfully, Mutale discovered he could have a hearing aid fitted at CBM’s partner Beit Cure Hospital in Zambia.
 Now he has high hopes for a future career in ear and hearing care “It is one more year till I graduate.
 Afterwards I want to become an ear doctor” smiles Mutale.

 Images: Top – Doctor Harrison Phiri carrying out an ear examination on Anne (11) at Beit Cure Hospital in Zambia ©CBM/Hayduk.
 Bottom – Mutale (12) from Zambia after being fitted for a hearing aid at Beit Cure Hospital in Zambia ©CBM/Hayduk.